ACCELERATED DEATH BENEFITS RIDERS (ADB)

 When can an accelerated death benefit payment be requested?

-The insured must have a limited life expectancy or meet certain medical circumstances in order to be eligible for an advanced payment of all or a portion of a life insurance policy's death benefit, including
+The insured must have a limited life expectancy or meet certain medical circumstances to be eligible for an advanced payment of all or a portion of a life insurance policy's death benefit, including

 • Terminal illness, with death expected within 24 months.